isomerpages/govtech-gobusiness-main/_browse-all-solutions-Retail/Commercial-Anti-Money-Laundering--ML--Countering-the-Financing-of-Terrorism--TF--Screening.md

 When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
 Here are three SSG-approved courses to start with:

-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Analyse-risk-management-data-effective-use-risk-tools-2'  target='_blank' rel='noopener'>1.
-Analyse risk management data through the effective use of risk tools</a><br>
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2019504277'  target='_blank' rel='noopener'>1.
+Analyse risk Management data through the effective use of risk tools</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Conduct-Risk-Assessment-Business-Impact-Analysis-Classroom-Asynchronous-Elearning-2'  target='_blank' rel='noopener'>2.
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2015500780'  target='_blank' rel='noopener'>2.
 Conduct Risk Assessment and Business Impact Analysis</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Enterprise-Risk-Management-Programme-Module-1-Risk-Opportunity-Business-Model-Synchronous-ELearning-2'  target='_blank' rel='noopener'>3.
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2020502487'  target='_blank' rel='noopener'>3.
 Enterprise Risk Management Programme Module 1: Risk and Opportunity in Business Model</a><br>

 ## Pre-Approved Solutions